-How Students Can Use AI Without Getting Flagged
+How Students Can Use AI Without Getting Flagged?

 Sound familiar?